 - 1. Teach children to stay away from unfamiliar animals, either wild or domestic, even if they appear friendly.
 Remind them to tell you if they have any unusual contact with an animal. - 2.
 Do not feed stray or wild animals.
 This attracts them to your home increasing the risk of transmission of disease to people and pets. - 3.
 Do not leave pet food outside as it attracts wildlife to your home. - 4.
-Wash any wound from an animal encounter thoroughly with soap and water and seek medical attention immediately. - 5.
-Be a responsible pet owner by keeping your pet's vaccinations current.
-Getting your pet vaccinated by your vet or at a clinic can help stop the spread of rabies from wild animals to humans. - 6.
+Wash any wound from an animal encounter thoroughly with soap and water and seek medical attention immediately. - Be a responsible pet owner by keeping your pet's vaccinations current.
+Getting your pet vaccinated by your vet or at a clinic can help stop the spread of rabies from wild animals to humans.
+Follow us at facebook.com/JCPHS/ to find upcoming rabies vaccination clinics.
+The next clinic will be held Thursday, March 19th 5-7pm at Jefferson County Dog Control. - 6.
 Monitor your pet when they are outside.
 If your pet is involved in an altercation with a wild animal, do not get in between them.
 Do not touch your pet without gloves as rabies is spread through saliva.
 Cover your pet with a towel and contact your vet as your pet may need a booster shot.